Getting Top Dollar When Selling Your Home in the Triangle

 Landscaping and Exterior Maintenance

-- Trim overgrown bushes and trees
+• Trim overgrown bushes and trees to create a clean, manicured look.

 Front Entrance Makeover

-- Update exterior lighting fixtures
+• Update dated exterior lighting fixtures with modern, stylish alternatives.

 Interior Improvements